 - Neurological examinations, such as an MRI or CT scan, to identify any brain abnormalities

-- Behavioural assessments to differentiate rage syndrome from other forms of aggression, such as fear-based aggression or other types of aggression
+- Conducting behaviour assessments to distinguish rage syndrome from other forms of aggression is crucial.

 Treating and Managing Rage Syndrome

 While rage syndrome cannot be cured, it can often be managed with medication, changes in behaviour, and adjustments to the environment.
 It’s hard to diagnose rage syndrome because the symptoms can resemble other behaviour issues.